-- 6) In the production of goods and services, trade-offs exist because - A) not all production is efficient. - B) society has only a limited amount of productive resources. - C) buyers and sellers often must negotiate prices. - D) human wants and needs are limited at a particular point in time.
+- 6) In the production of goods and services, trade-offs exist because - A) not all production is efficient. - B) society has only a limited amount of productive resources. - C) we have abundant resources to choose from. - D) human wants and needs are limited at a particular point in time.